jaimevillegas/tdd-project/README.md

 ### Key Features <a name="key-features"></a>

-- Add Students, teachers or books
+- Calculates the factorial of a given number
-- Save records of who borrowed a given book and when
+- Returns a reversed string of a given string
-- List data
+- Implement FizzBuzz algorithm

 <p align="right"><a href="#readme-top">👆</a></p>